Why Retirees Need a Different Kind of Dentistry

 Practice Characteristics That Matter

-Aggressive treatment recommendations that seem excessive for your symptoms or situation should raise concerns.
-Limited-time offers or pressure to make immediate decisions about expensive treatment are inappropriate in healthcare.
+- High-pressure sales tactics: Limited-time offers or pressure to make immediate decisions about expensive treatment

 The Greater Prescott Region: Ideal for Retiree Dental Care